nicolaspernoud/atrium/README.md

 - [ ] Lifetimes for non serialized structs
 - [ ] Remove axum macros
 - [ ] Check that there is enough tests
+- [ ] Move OnlyOffice JWT to backend
+- [ ] Performance tests and improvements

 ### Frontend